PyLav/PyLav/README.md

 - Player state persistence
     - Upon library state being shutdown all player states are saved and restored on library startup
 - History of played tracks available for players
-- M3U8 parser to convert user input into a playlist
+- M3U, PLS and PYLAV text file parser to convert contents into a playlist

 Installation